Phoenix Mercury: Bringing back "Paul Ball" (2006–2007)

 Former NBA coach Paul Westhead became the Mercury's head coach prior to the 2006 season and brought his up-tempo style to Phoenix.
-Westhead was the first WNBA coach to have won a previous NBA championship (1980 LA Lakers).
+Westhead was the first WNBA coach to have won a previous NBA championship (with Los Angeles Lakers in 1980).
 The Mercury also drafted Cappie Pondexter with the #2 overall selection in the 2006 WNBA Draft.
 The addition provided Taurasi with a solid #2 player.
 Westhead's run and gun offense quickly became The Mercury's trademark and the franchise would soon set new league records for points scored.

 The 2006 season was a positive one for the Mercury, as they posted a winning record for the first time since 2000, at 18–16.
 The Mercury competed for the playoffs all year, but fell just short of a postseason berth.

 As the 2007 season came, the Mercury were poised and hungry for a deep playoff run.
 The Mercury would run away with the Western Conference, posting their best record in franchise history at 23–11, as well as clinching the #1 seed.
 The Mercury set a record by averaging 89.0 points in a season during 2007.
 In their first playoffs since 2000, the Mercury made quick work of the Seattle Storm in the first round, blowing them out in two games (Game 1: 101–84, Game 2: 95–89).
 In the Western Finals, the Mercury swept the San Antonio Silver Stars in a closer series (Game 1: 102–100, Game 2: 98–92), advancing to the WNBA Finals for the first time in nine years.
 In the Finals, the Mercury faced the defending 2006 champions Detroit Shock.
 The two teams split the first two games in Detroit.
 Coming back home, the Mercury suffered a letdown in game 3, losing 88–83.
 Down 2–1, the Mercury had to win game 4 or lose.
 Game 4 came down to the final seconds, but the Mercury edged out the Shock 77–76, with Cappie Pondexter scoring 26 points, and forced a Game 5 in Detroit.
 In Game 5, Phoenix won by a score of 108–92.
 Penny Taylor scored a game high 30 points in Game 5, and went 18-for-18 from the line.
 The Mercury won the series and their first championship with a 108–92 Game 5 victory, becoming the first WNBA team to win a championship on the road.
 Cappie Pondexter was named the WNBA Finals MVP, and averaged 22.0 points and 5.6 assists in the series.
 On November 7, 2007, The Mercury announced the hiring of Corey Gaines as head coach to replace the departing Paul Westhead.